Luděk Pachman: Politics

 Pachman was politically active throughout his life, first as a Communist and later as a staunch anti-Communist.
 In December 1968, he won a tournament in Athens.
 Upon his return to Prague, the authorities arrested, imprisoned, and tortured him for months.
 During this time he attempted suicide: On Christmas Eve 1969, doctors called his wife and told her that he probably would not survive the night.
 In 1972, Pachman was finally allowed to emigrate to West Germany.
 He soon became known as a strongly anti-Communist political activist, and his eloquence made him a regular guest on political talk shows.

 Author

 Pachman was also a prolific author, publishing eighty books in five languages.
 In the 1950s, he became the world's leading opening expert with the publication of his four-volume opus, Theory of Modern Chess.
 Pachman considered Modern Chess Strategy, published in 1959, to be his best book.
+His writings covered politics as well as chess.
 His book Checkmate in Prague recounts his treatment at the hands of the Communist authorities.